 Although the London Olympics may be a distant memory, the legacy of London 2012 continues.
-To help fund Olympians of the future all primary schools received additional PE funding for the following ten academic years (2013/14, 2014/15, 2015/16, 2016/17, 2017/18, 2018/19, 2019/20, 2020/21, 2022-23 and 2023-24).
+To help fund Olympians of the future all primary schools received additional PE funding for the following eleven academic years (2013/14, 2014/15, 2015/16, 2016/17, 2017/18, 2018/19, 2019/20, 2020/21, 2022-23, 2023-24 and 2024-25).
 Each school received £8000 plus an £5 per additional pupil per year to be spent on improving sport and PE provision for all pupils.

 Below is a joint statement from the Department for Education and the Department for Culture, Media & Sport about the PE and sports premium: